Dynamic array: Geometric expansion and amortized cost

 As n elements are inserted, the capacities form a geometric progression.
-Expanding the array by any constant proportion a ensures that inserting n elements takes O(n) time overall, meaning that each insertion takes amortized constant time.
+Expanding the array by any constant proportion a ensures that inserting n elements takes O(n) time overall, meaning that each insertion takes amortized constant time (so long as any given allocation takes O(1) time).
 Many dynamic arrays also deallocate some of the underlying storage if its size drops below a certain threshold, such as 30% of the capacity.
 This threshold must be strictly smaller than 1/a in order to provide hysteresis (provide a stable band to avoid repeatedly growing and shrinking) and support mixed sequences of insertions and removals with amortized constant cost.

 Dynamic arrays are a common example when teaching amortized analysis.